The Work

 What heritage retail actually requires

-Heritage and cultural retail clients share one thing in common: they do not give a second chance.
-A Fenwick buyer who lists your scarf is trusting your quality, your delivery, and your replenishment capability.
+Heritage and cultural retail clients share one thing in common: they choose with care, and they return to partners who deliver beautifully.
+A Fenwick buyer who lists your scarf is placing trust in your quality, your delivery, and your replenishment capability.
 A museum licensing manager approving your design is trusting your colour management and your production standards.
-Get it wrong once, and you don't get called back.
+These relationships are built through consistent delivery, and they grow more valuable with every season.

-The relationships listed on this page have been built through consistent delivery — season after season, reorder after reorder, design after design.
-That consistency is the product.
-The scarves are how it's measured.
+The clients listed on this page have stayed because the work speaks for itself, season after season, reorder after reorder, design after design.
+That consistency is the foundation.
+The scarves are how it's expressed.

 The clients